[Aomori Prefecture] 8 famous waters in Aomori Prefecture! A treasure trove of refreshing spring water nurtured by the blue forest!

 Japan has many springs, rivers, and underground waters of high quality and abundant water, which support people's lives as drinking water, domestic water, and agricultural water.

-Among these, particularly refreshing water sources are called ``Meisui.''
-There are no clear definitions or standards, but what all famous waters have in common is that they are carefully protected by the local community to ensure that they remain clean.
+Among these, the most refreshing water sources are known as "famous water sources."
+There is no clear definition or standard for this, but what all famous water sources have in common is that they are carefully protected by the local community to ensure that they remain clean

 Selected by the Ministry of the Environment as ``100 Best Waters'' and ``100 Best Waters of the Heisei Era''